 Dubbo Proof of Concept

-The Rural Access Gap proof of concept (POC) covered 29 schools in the Dubbo, Narrabri, and Northern Border Region as part of Release 1 of the program.
-It's now being rolled out to more than 1000 schools.
+The Rural Access Gap program proof of concept (POC) covered 29 schools in the Dubbo, Narrabri, and Northern Border Region as part of Release 1 of the program.
+It's now been rolled out to more than 1,000 schools.

 Dubbo Public School: A case study

 One of the 29 schools who participated in the POC was Dubbo Public School.
 We spoke to the school's staff about how the program has impacted them and their 500-plus students.

 Prior to upgrade Dubbo Public School had a 50Mbps WAN and 100Mbps internet service, this was increased as part of Telstra upgrade to 100Mbps WAN and 3,000Mbps internet service (1967% increase).

 On average, each student now has more than 5Mbps of network connectivity (a key program target) which allows them access to online learning and other digital opportunities for a more engaging school experience.